latrobe-design-system/legacy-web-ui-master-files/README.md

 Dart SASS - https:/https://sass-lang.com/install

+OR

+If using node sass:

+Run - npm install - to install node modules

+Then run - npm run scss - to watch sass

 ### Workflow

 ### Edit and publish to GitHub

 1. Clone this repo to your desktop
+2.
-2. Run ./sass-watch.sh **Note**: this file must be executable - chmod 755 sass-watch.sh
+a.
+DART SASS: Run ./sass-watch.sh **Note**: this file must be executable - chmod 755 sass-watch.sh
+b.
+Node SASS: Run npm run scss
 3. Make changes to SCSS and or JavaScript - you can create html samples in the samples folder to test your changes
 4. Commit changes
 5. Push changes to GitHub